juriad/advent2021/README.md

 I got a bit caught in optimization - I wanted to encode flashes as negative numbers and not normalize them until they are read.
 This was a cause of some bugs that slowed me down.

+## Day 12 - Fantom

+Fantom is an interesting hybrid between Java, C# and Ruby.
+It simplifies a lot of things - no need for arrays and primitive types.
+It has a good documentation and its syntax is decent - all constructs are easy to use.

+A nice DFS graph traversal - nothing complicated.
+I originally wanted a language with built-in parallelization, but I couldn't find one that I would like.

 # Lists

 ## Language pool